INASIC/predator-prey_systems/README.md

 # Predator-Prey Systems
-This repository contains an excel spreadsheet which contrasts the __Lotka-Volterra__ model for predator-prey systems to the __Leslie-Gower__ model.
+This repository contains an excel spreadsheet, and a Jupyter Notebook (IPython Notebook) which illustrates the __Lotka-Volterra__ model for predator-prey systems.

 ## Lotka-Volterra Equations